Setup Your Mac (1.12.10) leverages several new features of swiftDialog (2.3.2)

-Learn how to implement remote Jamf Pro policy validation with Setup Your Mac (1.6.0)
+Learn how to implement remote Jamf Pro policy validation with Setup Your Mac (1.6.0 or later)

 The implementation of recent feature request to Setup Your Mac (1.6.0) introduces additional policy validation options to help ensure critical enterprise applications are both installed and their related services are running.

 Apple’s Automated Device Enrollment helps to streamline Mobile Device Management (MDM) enrollment and device Supervision during activation, enabling IT to manage enterprise devices with “zero touch.”

 Setup Your Mac (1.6.0) introduces two new “live” policy validation options which answer the question:

 “I can see it’s installed; is it running?

 - Local (i.e., validation within the Setup Your Mac script)

 - Remote (i.e., validation via a single-script Jamf Pro policy)